Make infrastructure diagrams from text

 infra E-Commerce Platform

-tag Team alias t
+tag Team as t

 Data(violet)